Developer and a student.

 The PDFChat app allows you to chat with your PDF files using the power of langchain, OpenAI Embeddings, and GPT3.5 in the backend.
 It uses Streamlit for the user interface.

 One of its standout features is converting uploaded PDFs into vector embeddings, which help connect the PDF content with the language models.
 Langchain and OpenAI API work together to gather important information from the vector store.
 This information becomes context for GPT-3.5.
-When you use the app, you can type in questions or statements about the PDF's content.

 The app combines what you input with the context from Langchain and OpenAI Embeddings.
 This combined context is used to talk with GPT-3.5, generating responses that make sense within the context.